segmentio/segment-docs/src/partners/enable-with-segment.md

 ---
-title: Using OAuth to Build a Two-Click Enable Flow
+title: Use OAuth to Build a Two-Click Enable Flow
-sidebar: Enable with Segment
 ---

 > If you're a customer who just wants to build a simple script or app against a single workspace, you may want to use [Personal Access Tokens](/docs/config-api/authentication).